-SOLD OUT!
-Excursion Option Three: Riverina
+Excursion Option Three: unWINEd in the Riverina

 The Riverina wine region in New South Wales, Australia is centered on the town of Griffith and surrounding villages of Yenda, Hanwood, Bilbul and Tharbogang as well as encompassing the small township of Leeton.

 Its flat plains, bordered by the Cocoparra ranges, along with the rich soil, irrigation scheme, and a Mediterranean climate were the key factors in developing this wine region back in 1913.
 Over a hundred years later, many of Australia’s well known family wineries still headquarter their operations here in the Riverina, making award winning wines and more alternative varieties.

 Max capacity: 6